awslabs/concise-constructs/README.md

 import * as sqs from "@aws-cdk/aws-sqs";
 import * as sns from "@aws-cdk/aws-sns";

-export class HelloCdkStack extends cdk.Stack {
+class HelloCdkStack extends cdk.Stack {
   queue;
   topic;